-42 One could envision a small number of scenarios down the road where compensation-even the counterpart of the counter trates the danger that retaliation (absent carousel-like changes) can create a vested interest in the maintenance of those duties.
-This may become a real danger as retaliation becomes more attractive.
+trates the danger that retaliation (absent carousel-like changes) can create a vested interest in the maintenance of those duties.
+This may become a real danger as retalinterest in the maintenance of those duties.
+This may become a real danger as retai-iation becomes more attractive.
 Historically, retaliation was attractive to smaller or poorer countries because it was perceived as raising the cost of their purchases (even where they could be supplied internally under tariff protection).
-The recent authorization of Ecuador to retaliate by not paying for certain EU intellectual property rights means that Ecuador could lower its costs by this type of retaliation-

-a dangerously attractive calculation.
+The recent authorization of Ecuador to retaliate by not paying for certain EU intellectual prop-erty rights means that Ecuador could lower its costs by this type of retaliation a dangerously attractive calculation.

 Retaliatory tariffs may have been logical (if not perfectly so) in a GATT system based on the assumption that the predominant barriers would be tariffs, and in any event they may have been the only acceptable instruments in a world where views of national sovereignty were considerably more formal.
 Recent experiments (e.g., Canada's commitment in the NAFTA side agreement on the environment, and the Canada-Chile agreement on the environment) that the sanction will be judicially enforceable monetary payments to be used to improve the environment (rather than protectionist trade barriers) suggests that new, more specifically targeted sanctions could be imagined.
-One intriguing proposal, by Joost Paulwyn of the WTO Secretariat's Legal Affairs Division, is that the winning Member be allowed to choose the loser's trade compensation (subject to arbitration as to the amount), or that the loser pay monetary damages to the damaged foreign industry.
-A new Round presents the opportunity to consider new ideas.
-Other possibilities include limiting access by non-complying Members to the dispute resolution mechanism, or such "nuclear deterrents" as depriving the non-complying Member if its parking spaces at the WTO building!
-The key is to find remedies which (1) lead to compliance, assuming that is truly the preference under the DSU, and which (2) also limit the incentives to delay.
-For example, one cannot eliminate the parking space retroactive to the DSR adoption of the initial panel/AR report-but one could space retroactive to the DSB adoption of the initial panel/AB report-but one could extend the effectiveness of the "No parking" sign for the corresponding number of days (more seriously, if monetary fines or damages are used, interest could run from some prior date).
-While these will be considered radical thoughts by traditionalists, they barely begin to skim the surface of useful possibilities-such as interim relief.
+One intriguing proposal, by Joost Paulwyn of the WTO Secretar-iat's Legal Affairs Division, is that the winning Member be allowed to choose the loser's trade compensation (subject to arbitration as to the amount), or that the loser pay monetary damages to the damaged foreign industry.43 A new Round presents the opportunity to consider new ideas.
+Other possibilities include limiting access by non-complying Members to the dispute resolution mecha-nism, or such "nuclear deterrents" as depriving the non-complying Member if its parking spaces at the WTO building!
+The key is to find remedies which (1) lead to compliance, assuming that is truly the preference under the DSU44, and which (2) also limit the incentives to delay.
+For example, one cannot eliminate the parking space retroactive to the DSB adoption of the initial name!/AB report-but one could space retroactive to the DSB adoption of the initial panel/AB report-but one could extend the effectiveness of the "No parking" sign for the corresponding number of days (more seriously, if monetary fines or damages are used, interest could run from some prior date).45 While these will be considered radical thoughts by traditionalists, they barely begin to skim the surface of useful possibilities-such as interim relief.